New Year’s resolutions work best when they offer two simple choices: reward or consequence. Here are tips for improving yourself anytime. Tweet This

 Freud wrote that pleasure and pain are terrific motivators.
-Below are 5 Cool Ideas for New Year’s resolutions.
+Check out these 5 Cool Ideas for New Year’s resolutions.

-Note: Feel free to repurpose this article in your newsletter or on your newsletter/blog.
-Just provide attribution by including my website whenever you reprint or republish: www.MichaelAngeloCaruso.com
+Note: Feel free to repurpose this article on your website, blog.
+Just provide attribution by including this website whenever you reprint or republish: www.MichaelAngeloCaruso.com

 Anytime is a good time for resolutions